Get a better sense of your approval odds.

 After you submit your information, Citi show you cards that match your credit profile.
 If there are products available, you can apply for them.

 Getting prequalified is a great idea when you’re thinking about applying for a Citi card.
-If you’re not sure a Citi card is right for you, shop around with different providers such as Chase or American Express.
+If you’re not sure a Citi card is right for you, see if you qualify with different providers such as Chase, American Express, or USAA.

 Frequently asked questions